MadsNN/Beginning-T-SQL/README.md

 Exercises from Beginning T-SQL

 This repository contains a lot of nice things..
 Or maybe not a lot.
 But some...
+And not so nice